Average Weather in Tampa Florida, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Tampa are 27.948 deg latitude, -82.458 deg longitude, and 13 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Tampa are 27.948 deg latitude, -82.458 deg longitude, and 13 ft elevation.

-The topography within 2 miles of Tampa is essentially flat, with a maximum elevation change of 46 feet, and an average elevation above sea level of 14 feet.
+The topography within 2 miles of Tampa is essentially flat, with a maximum elevation change of 46 feet and an average elevation above sea level of 14 feet.
 Within 10 miles is also essentially flat (85 feet).
-Within 50 miles contains only modest variations in elevation (295 feet).
+Within 50 miles is essentially flat (295 feet).